const-ae/lemur/README.md

 No. You need to call `lemur` with the unaligned data so that it can learn how much the expression of each gene changes between conditions.
-What you can do, though, is to use the aligned data as a template for lemur’s alignment step (`align_template`).

 > Can I call lemur with
 > [sctransformed](https://github.com/satijalab/sctransform) instead of